 Be very specific as you point out every inconsistency and lie in the petitioner’s material.
 Whenever you can, use the Petitioner's own words to show discrepancies and especially contradictions in the petitioner’s material.

 what the tribunal rep. in the room with you

 It is unlikely that you will receive a copy of the Petition or a copy of what the Advocate wrote.
 But you have the right to ask.

 We know of one rare Advocate who did give a copy of the Petition to the Respondent, but that was in Canada.

 Taking Your Own Control: An example of this could be requesting a copy of the resulting “First Instance Court” decision.
 This is important for your own records.
 Have a hard copy of the final decision is a matter of your own integrity and dignity.
 The more often you put yourself in a position of self-control during this process, the sooner U.S. tribunals will learn to respect Respondents, if begrudgingly.

 The RCChurch tribunal annulment process, by design, is based on secrecy and is intended to be deliberately confusing to Respondents.
 This can lead to mistrust by not only the Respondent also by tribunal personnel!
 The emotionally unnerving effect of the annulment process on you, your children, and other family members necessitates that you gather supportive friendships you can trust as you deal with this issue.
 SOS is willing to be a part of your support.

-But do not bring out this "big gun" unless it is absolutely necessary.
+But this "big stick" is not to be used unless it is absolutely necessary.